Machine learning lifts university students’ chances of graduation

 Leave the number crunching to the machines

 Equally impressive in this project is, aside from access to student data, such an undertaking required very little involvement from the education provider.
 Data scientists and clever machine learning algorithms took care of all the heavy lifting.
-And as we continue to see the benefits of this project affect not only the profit margins of tertiary institutions, but New Zealand’s economy and workforce as a whole, it’s likely we’ll see more of these projects in the future.
+Going forward we're likely to see more projects like these affect not only the profit margins of organisations, but New Zealand’s economy and workforce as a whole.